 Barcaldine Marine, The West Coast Centre for Yacht Storage and Berthing.
 Based at The Marine Resource Centre on Loch Creran just north of Oban.

-Boat visited and photographed by Robert White for Western Horizon Yachts, Scotland in August 2012
+Visited and photographed by Rob White for Western Horizon Yachts, Scotland

 All particulars given on this website are intended as a guide only and form no part of any contract.